FeruzaShokirjonovna/mildew-detector/README.md

 ### Content

+- Code Institute [Malaria Detector](https://github.com/Code-Institute-Solutions/WalkthroughProject01) project was used extensively as a reference when creating this project.
+- Other than that, the lesson material on Tensorflow and image analysis was referenced throughout the project.
-- The text for the Home page was taken from Wikipedia Article A
+- The readme template was taken from [Mildew Detection Project](https://github.com/hashtag-squirrel/mildew-detection-project/blob/main/README.md) [Mildew Detection in Cherry Leaves](https://github.com/Porsil/mildew_detection_in_cherry_leaves/blob/main/README.md).
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Dataset was taken from [Plant disease recognition dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- CRISP-DM diagram taken from [Research Gate](https://www.researchgate.net/figure/CRISP-DM-data-mining-framework_fig1_341627969).
+- Youtube channel [Fanilo Andrianasolo](https://www.youtube.com/@andfanilo) was used for customization of the Streamlit app.
+- All what I have learned about of the powdery mildew and I have used to do this project was taken from [Garden Tech webpage](https://www.gardentech.com).

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site
+- Background images were taken from [Vecteezy](https://vecteezy.com/).
-- The images used for the gallery page were taken from this other open-source site
+- The images used for testing were taken from this other open-source site

-## Acknowledgements (optional)
+## Acknowledgements

-* Thank the people that provided support through this project.
+My mentor **Precious Ijege** for support and guidance.

+Code Institute slack community